philamp/jellygrail/README.md

 > - I'm not responsible of any data loss / I'm not responsible of any illegal use / Use at your own risks.
 > - This solution does not include any torrent indexer search.
 > - Do not open ports 8085, 8089 and 6502 to the internet.
-> - ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).
+> - ⚠️⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s)⚠️⚠️.
 > - Jellygrail is still experimental/BETA : you should not submit any issues to the XBMC team (Kodi backend emulation disrupts the way Kodi works by modifying the database directly !).

 ## Build